 SPEA-H 267 Career Development and Planning (1-3 cr.)
+P: SPEA-H 124.
 (BSPH Bloomington students only.)
 Course highlights include: identification of work values and personality preference, career research assignments, networking assignments designed to prepare students for contact with employers, in-depth tutorial and feedback concerning how to craft a marketable resume and cover letter, and development of an overall career development plan.

 SPEA-H 316 Environmental Health Science (3 cr.)
+P: SPEA-H 124 or permission of instructor.
 A study of human interaction with the environment and potential impacts of environmental agents on health and safety.
 Hazards from natural sources and human activities that contaminate our air, land, water, food, homes, neighborhoods, and workplaces are examined.
 Environmental control activities, including pollution control technology and policy, are also examined.

 SPEA-S 316 Honors-Environmental Health Science (3 cr.)
-Requires consent of SPEA Honors advisor.
-Course covers same content as SPEA--H 316; however, honors students will complete advanced coursework.
+P: SPEA-H 124 or SPEA-S 124 Requires consent of SPEA Honors advisor.
+Course covers same content as SPEA-H 316; however, honors students will complete advanced coursework.

-SPEA-H 321 Health Policy Seminar (3 cr.)
+SPEA-H 321 Healthcare Policy in the 21st Century: An Inside View (3 cr.)
 An Introduction to health policy in the United States for IU in DC students, including how health policy is made, implemented, and reformed.
 Students will engage in discussion, analysis and critique of various health policies and are expected to bring insights from their internships into the classroom discussions.

 SPEA-H 322 Principles of Epidemiology (3 cr.)
+P: SPEA-H 124 or permission of instructor.
 A basic overview of epidemiologic methodology and techniques.
 Both communicable and chronic disease risk factors will be discussed, along with data acquisition, analysis techniques, and current published epidemiological studies.

 SPEA-H 324 Health Policy (3 cr.)
-P: SPEA-H 320.
+P: SPEA-H 124 or permission of instructor.
 This course will focus on current health policy issues within the context of the U.S. health care system.
 The course will familiarize students with the political environment of public policy, introduce major health care policy perspectives, and apply those analytical models to a series of health policy issues.